jpollock/turkey_tracker_scala/README.md

 To run this locally, we take advantage of a great product, [Redpanda](https://vectorized.io/redpanda/) from Vectorized.io.
 They have a Kafka API compatible streaming platform for mission-critical workloads, and a great way to run that locally (Docker or not).

-From a terminal window, in the root directory of the project, with the virtual environment initialized, run the `start.sh` command.
+In a terminal window, in the root of the project directory: `docker-compose -f docker-compose-proxy.yml`.
+This will start both the Akka Serverless proxy as well as the Redpanda container.
+From another terminal window, run the `sbt run` command.
 You will notice some error messages that indicate that the topics, `increase_temp` and `decrease_temp` need to be created.
 Ignore for now, given that we are running locally.
 When moving to a hosted offering, like Confluent Cloud you will need to create topics [manually](https://developer.lightbend.com/docs/akka-serverless/projects/message-brokers.html#_confluent_cloud).

 ### Make some API calls and issue Kafka events
 First, let's get the initial state of our turkey.